simplesamlphp/simplesamlphp-module-oidc/README.md

     'database.password' => 'password',

 > [!NOTE]
-> The module has been tested against and supports the SQLite, PostgresSQL and MySQL databases.
+> The module has been tested against and supports the SQLite, PostgreSQL and MySQL databases.

 ### Create RSA key pair